cloudfoundry-tutorials/cf4devs/site/content/getting-started/cli.md

 The CLI supports displaying text and descriptions in multiple languages.
 The name of the commands won't change but help text and command descriptions show in the language of your choice.

 > For the most up-to-date information on supported languages, see [the Cloud Foundry docs](https://docs.cloudfoundry.org/cf-cli/getting-started.html#i18n).

+> Note: Not all locales are available in every installation of Cloud Foundry.
+If you change to a valid locale that isn't installed, you won't get an error, but the command output won't display in that language.

 To change the locale in use, you can run: